Yuri Name Meaning: Discover the Origins and Significance Behind this Popular Name

 • Korean: Yuri is a Korean name that means “glass” or “crystal”.
 It is a popular name for girls in Korea and is often spelled as 유리.

-See also Grant Name Meaning: Discover the Origins and Significance of the Name
+See also Nina Name Meaning: Discover the Origin and Significance of the Name

 Yuri is a versatile name that can be used for both boys and girls in different cultures and languages.
 Its meaning and origin may vary, but it remains a beautiful and unique name that parents can choose for their child.